 Useful advice

-Entries into the Digital Signage Awards must be submitted online.
 The Judges will automatically vote lower any entries exceeding the word count.
-At the same time, the judges will appreciate how you have condensed your entry into the 200-word summary and whether you have followed the template guidance below for your full submission paper.
+At the same time, the judges will appreciate how you have condensed your entry into the 100-word summary and whether you have followed the template guidance below for your full submission paper.
 Please adhere to these basic rules of entry, together with any other specific criteria described below.

 Template guide for your submission paper for judging